Voice actors: this way for artistes' exit

 Answer: it's easy to confuse art with talent.
 Of course you need talent - you need to be a good craftsman, like a carpenter, an electrician, a programmer, a web designer...
 I could go on and on.
 Doing your job well has nothing to do with being an artist.
 It doesn't make our job any less important, quite the contrary.

-A well-interpreted TV commercial script will help sell products - and keep the people who make them in work.
+A well-interpreted TV commercial script will help connect with the audience and if marketing did their job well, will sell products - and keep the people who make them in work.
 A script for an internal factory safety video, to use the example in the question, if it's read properly, will ensure that the people who have to watch it don't fall asleep when it's being shown.
 Saving lives is pretty satisfying, isn't it?

 Let's stay grounded and calm our egos